Baldomo/open-in-mpv/README.md

 | `flags`       | `--vo%3Dgpu`                           | Custom command options and flags to be passed to the video player, URL-encoded |

 ### Playlist and `enqueue` functionality
 For `enqueue` to work properly with any mpv-based player (provided it supports mpv's IPC), the player has to read commands from a socket.
-This can be achieved by adding the following line to the video player's configuration (usually `.config/mpv/mpv.conf` for mpv).
+This can be achieved by adding the following line to the video player's configuration (usually `$HOME/.config/mpv/mpv.conf` for mpv).

 ```conf
 input-ipc-server=/tmp/mpvsocket
 ```

 ### Player support
-Supported players are defined in `src/players.hpp`, where the struct `player` defines supported functionality and command line flag overrides.
-To request support for a player you're welcome to open a new issue or a pull request.
+Supported players are defined in `config.yml`, where the struct `Player` ([see `config.go`](config.go)) defines supported functionality and command line flag overrides.
+To request support for a player you're welcome to open a new issue or a pull request or just add your own in your configuration file.